build2/HOWTO/entries/sanitize-test-execution.md

 each test gets its own temporary working directory and there are mechanisms for redirecting output streams, cleaning up temporary files, etc.

-While normally each `testscript` file contains multiple tests for a single executable, it's also possible to use the same `testscript` file to performs a single test on multiple executables.
+While usually each `testscript` file contains multiple tests for a single executable, it's also possible to use the same `testscript` file to performs a single test on multiple executables.
 For this we simply list the same `testscript` as a prerequisite for multiple tests.
 For example, our